 What is the optimal diet for health and longevity?
 Is it a vegetarian, vegan, or plant-based diet?
-In the following blog, I tried to summarize the key points to help you make an educated and conscious decision.
+In the following blog, I will summarize the key factors of each diet to help you make an educated decision.

-Firstly, let’s take note that none of these labels exist in nature.
-Still, we need to have some sort of labeling system to classify things.
+First off, we must note that none of these labels exist in nature.
+Still, we need to have a labeling system to classify things.
 Once we put an object (diet) into a box, our brain knows how to relate to it.
-Secondly, there is absolutely no universal right or wrong way to eat.
-And, I don’t believe that eating any specific diet makes one a better human.
+Second, there is absolutely no universal right or wrong way to eat.
+I don’t believe that eating any specific diet makes one a better human.
 Of course, there is no arguing that a well-balanced diet leads to better health.
-At the same time, no one truly knows what that diet is.
+At the same time, however, no one truly knows what that diet is.

 In 2002, at the beginning of my health transformation journey, I decided to become a vegetarian.
-A vegetarian diet is not to digest animal and sea creatures, but cheese and eggs are acceptable.
-When I switched from a classic Western diet to a vegetarian diet, I lost weight, my health improved, and I started feeling much better.
+A vegetarian diet does not allow meat from animal and sea creatures, but cheese and eggs are acceptable.
+When I switched from a classic Western diet to a vegetarian diet, I lost weight, improved my health, and started feeling much better.

 A plant-based diet includes plant-based foods such as fruits, vegetables, nuts, seeds, whole grains, and legumes; and excludes any animal products, including meat, poultry, fish, dairy, eggs, and cheese.
 Similarly, plant-based diets focus on eating whole foods balanced diet.